abhay7321/Chess-Game-with-Engine-in-C/README.md

 ### DESCRIPTION :-
 This is Chess Game project that is completely implemented in C Programmng Language .

-This project can be used for a 2 Player Chess Game , it also has a Chess Engine where a single player can have a match with the Chess Engine.
+It has 2 modes

+One player mode, where the player competes with Chess Engine that is implemented using Minimax algorithm and Alpha beta pruning

+Two player mode, where 2 players can compete with each other.

 * Includes single player and two player modes.